webmad0120-1/w2d5/README.md

 # Goals

 * Understand error detection in Javascript providing solutions to the user
-* Work with canvas, styling elements
+* Work with canvas, styling elements and making animations!
-* Let's do some creativity and have fun!
+* Let's do some creativity!

 # Bonus